dakshtyagi0002/dakshtyagi0002/README.md

 </p>

 # <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> About Me:
-👋 Hey there!
-I'm Daksh Tyagi, a passionate problem solver with a knack for unraveling puzzles and crafting innovative solutions.
+👋 I'm a passionate problem solver with a knack for unraveling puzzles and crafting innovative solutions.
 From fixing gadgets to exploring technology intricacies, problem-solving has always ignited my enthusiasm.

 🎓 With a Bachelor's in Computer Applications and ongoing pursuit of a Master's in Business Administration at Amity University, I've honed my technical skills and developed a holistic approach to problem-solving, emphasizing critical thinking and strategic analysis.